 When it’s about extraordinary Thai Massage practitioners, Mr. Nat perhaps ranks as one of Chiang Mai’s best kept secrets.

-The first occasion I heard about Mr. Nat was in 2010 at the time I took some Thai Massage courses at the Sunshine Massage School.
+The first occasion I heard about Mr. Nat was in 2010 at the time I took Thai Massage courses at the Sunshine Massage School.
 I had asked my teacher, Itzhak Helman, if he knew a first-rate Thai therapist in Chiang Mai and he recommended me Mr. Nat.

 Itzhak did tell me in advance that he was from the “hard line,” but as I like a tough massage myself I thought Mr. Nat to be the right guy to do the job.
 Meeting Mr. Nat the first time, I was a bit surprised, because he has a very soft, calm voice, and very gentle manner, something one wouldn’t really connect with a tough hand.

 Anyway, I will for ever remember what he said to me just before we started: “… during the session you can scream or cry, but don’t move!”
 In reality, I couldn’t move even if I’d wanted to, because the way he took a hold of me was like being fixed with an iron Judo lock.
-The treatment was tough indeed, and I felt a kind of dazed afterwards, yet in a way newly born also.
+The treatment was tough indeed, and I felt a kind of dazed afterwards, yet in a way also newly born.

 Mr. Nat proves that one doesn’t need fancy stretches and acrobatic moves to give an excellent and thorough Thai Massage.
 It’s one of the things I started to realize receiving his treatments.